cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 This transaction by itself does not do much useful.
 It can, however, be used to ensure **uniqueness of payments of CHI** to the seller (for unique / limited items):  Everyone can include the input / output pair in their transaction (e.g. when buying an item).
-But Xaya's coin tracking rules ensure that the sentinel input can be spent by only one transaction at most, so that only one such buying transaction can ever be valid.
+But CRyptoCrowd's coin tracking rules ensure that the sentinel input can be spent by only one transaction at most, so that only one such buying transaction can ever be valid.
 This can be used in conjunction with suitable